Penalties, special teams hurt Pitt in 51-6 blowout loss to Penn State - The Pitt News

 “We asked to go for it, as an offense,” Ollison said.
 “And we didn’t get it.
 So that’s on us.”

-With one minute remaining in the half, the special teams unit committed another crucial error.
-This time first-year punter Kirk Christodoulou bobbled the exchange and got sacked, allowing the Penn State offense to take over with elite field position.
+With one minute remaining in the half, the special teams unit committed another crucial error when redshirt freshman punter Kirk Christodoulou fumbled the snap and got sacked, allowing the Penn State offense to take over with elite field position.

-The Nittany Lions made quick work of the Panther defense, as Sanders ran for 21 yards and McSorley hit Hamler wide open in the middle of the end zone for a thirteen-yard touchdown on the very next play, giving Penn State a 14-6 lead heading into the half.
+The Nittany Lions made quick work of the Panther defense, as junior running back Miles Sanders ran for 21 yards and McSorley hit Hamler wide open in the middle of the end zone for a 14-yard touchdown on the very next play, giving Penn State a 14-6 lead heading into the half.

-The halftime box score showed a mixed bag.
-On the one hand, Pit had more rushing yards with 214 than Penn State had total yards, with 188.
-Ollison was the biggest reason for that, racking up a full game’s workload in just one half — 17 carries for 125 yards and a touchdown.

-On the other hand, Pickett passed for just 17 yards, completing four of his eight passes, and an interception.
-The Panthers also accumulated six penalties for 60 yards, compared to just three for 30 yards from the Nittany Lions.
+“It’s frustrating.
+We just gotta execute better,” Ollison said.
+“We just gotta come out with more energy.”

-In the second half, McSorley and the Penn State offense carried out a modest drive to the Pitt 27-yard line before facing a third and 10 attempt, which the Pitt defense appeared to stifle.
-However, the Panthers’ Achilles heel on the night — penalties — reared its ugly head once more, as sophomore defensive lineman Patrick Jones II was flagged for roughing the passer, giving the Nittany Lions a fresh set of downs on the Pitt 11-yard line.
+In the second half, McSorley and the Penn State offense carried out a modest drive to the Pitt 27-yard line before facing a third-and-10 attempt, which the Pitt defense appeared to stifle.
+However, the Panthers’ Achilles’ heel of the night — penalties — was struck once more, as redshirt sophomore defensive lineman Patrick Jones II was flagged for roughing the passer, giving the Nittany Lions a fresh set of downs on the Pitt 11-yard line.

 Sanders picked up seven yards, and McSorley finished the job by rushing for a four-yard touchdown to increase Penn State’s lead, 21-6.